With today’s 4.5 mile run I earned this August Rundown badge on Garmin, for running 40 miles within 2 weeks.

 Granted, this year I took extended breaks, whereas I didn’t really in 2017, and at this time last year I was peaking for the 2017 Las Vegas Rock N Roll Half Marathon whereas today I’m taking two weeks off following a marathon.

-If you want to run the year 2019, you’re going to need a more robust training plan.
+If you want to run the year 2019, and you don’t already run 50+ miles in a typical week, you need a more robust training plan.

-It’s not enough to, say, just train for a marathon or two.
+It may not be enough to simply train for one or two marathons or ultras.
 Oddly, training for a marathon or an ultra can hinder your ability to pile up the needed miles.

 In fact, racing in general can limit your ability to pile up the needed miles.
 Even in shorter races you’ll need to taper in the few days beforehand, and then you’ll need to take it easy for some days afterward.